 Results Base Virtual Event System

-If you are entering a Virtual Event you will be expected to provide your own result and this page explains how to do that - it's really easy!
+If you are entering a Virtual Event you will be expected to provide your own result/time taken.distance travelled and this page explains how to do this.

 Entering a Virtual Event is exactly the same as entering any other event on the Results Base system - there's even a specific calendar for them (they are always shown in the main calendar as well).
 You create a profile (or use an existing one) - a 'profile' what we call an account - on the system and fill in the participant details for the event.
 Typically the details required for a Virtual Event will be much simpler than those required for a conventional one but you can expect to be asked for your name, gender, date of birth and any club affiliation.

 Your Tickets (your entries to events on our system) can all be found by logging in and then using the 'My Area' menu - you'll see 'Your tickets' as one of the sub-items.
 The Edit Code link on the receipt is just a quick link direct to your entry so you can add in the result later.
 If you lose your receipt you can just go direct to the Ticket in your profile to get a new one, click the 'Information' button.